As is the case in many places across the world, Shakespeare’s iconic works are celebrated around The Bend every year.

 Actors from the London Stage

 Mark your calendars: Actors from the London Stage are heading out on tour during the fall.
-One of the oldest touring Shakespeare theater companies in the world, AFTLS will perform “Twelfth Night” at Notre Dame from Sept.
-11-13.
-There are also plans for “The Tempest” from Feb.
-5-7, 2020.
+One of the oldest touring Shakespeare theater companies in the world, AFTLS will perform “The Tempest” from Feb.
+5-7 at Notre Dame.